Skip to main content

 How it works

 The outdoor unit extracts heat from external air, even when it feels cold outside.
-That heat is upgraded and used to feed a wet heating system such as radiators or underfloor heating.
+That heat is upgraded and used inside the property instead of being created directly by burning fuel on site.

-Most domestic ASHP systems are tied to emitters, pipework, and often a hot-water cylinder.
+Most domestic air source heat pump systems are tied to emitters, pipework, controls, and often a hot-water cylinder.
 That means the success of the install depends on more than just outdoor-unit placement.

 What it is not